-- 3. Completion of the Checklist is mandatory in 2021-22.
-Departments are asked to submit a completed copy, signed by the Departmental Administrator and the Head of Department (or equivalents), to data.protection@admin.cam.ac.uk by Friday 29 April 2022 (being the end of the first week of Full Easter Term). - 4.
-It is recognised that some departments might not have been able to complete all the actions by that point in the academic year.
-Where necessary, the submitted copy of the checklist can indicate that actions are ongoing and are intended to be completed by the end of the 2021-22 academic year.
-It is nonetheless hoped that, as this is the second year of the Checklist's operation, the checks required to fulfil some of the individual actions will have been carried out previously and accordingly re-completing them should be straightforward. - 5.
+- 3. Completion of the Checklist is mandatory in 2022-23.
+Departments are asked to submit a completed copy, signed by the Departmental Administrator (or equivalent), to data.protection@admin.cam.ac.uk by Friday 14 July 2023.
+All departments that are expected to submit a Checklist are being contacted directly.
+(Other units or sub-departments that are not contacted directly may wish to use the Checklist to guide their work in this area and/or to voluntarily submit a completed copy.) - 4.
+The Checklist is issued later in the academic year to reflect feedback from departments about the timing of their work on this exercise in previous years.
+It is nonetheless recognised that some departments might not have been able to complete all the actions by the above deadline.
+Where necessary, the submitted copy of the Checklist can indicate that actions are ongoing and are intended to be completed by the end of the 2022-23 academic year. - 5.
 Completion of all the actions in the Checklist should take up to one full day of work, though it is envisaged that departments will choose to fulfil the individual actions gradually.
 Many actions are very straightforward and can be completed swiftly (e.g. circulating copies of guidance links), while others may already take place as part of routine business (e.g. destruction of old records).
 Not all actions will be applicable for all departments.